 - WHAT about odour?

-The District of Tofino has submitted an application to the Clean Water and Wastewater Fund to aide with the design of a wastewater treatment plant.
+Grant Funding: The District of Tofino was successful in receiving a grant for $1,453,000 from the Clean Water and Wastewater Fund for the design of the plant.

 There will be two parts to the cost of the plant: Capital and Operating.

-At the regular meeting held October 25, 2016, District of Tofino Council endorsed DL117 (Industrial Way) as the location for the District Wastewater Treatment Plant, as recommended by the Joint Liquid Waste Advisory Committee at their October 18th, 2016, meeting.
+THAT District of Tofino Council endorse DL117 as the location for the District Wastewater Treatment Plant as recommended by the Joint Liquid Waste Management Advisory Committee at the October 18th, 2016 meeting.

 It is not unusual for wastewater treatment plants to be situated close to residential and community infrastructure.